A History

 the half sister of Constantine.
 Both men issued a second edict (The

-Edict of Milan) giving liberty to Christians in particular and to all
+of Milan) giving liberty to Christians in particular, and to

-men in general the freedom to worship any deity.
-Constantine issued a coin
+all men in general, the freedom to worship any deity.
+Constantine

 that

-and only out of mints he had just won - Rome and Ostia (then Arles after
+only out of mints he had just won - Rome and Ostia (then Arles

 the transfer of the mint).
-Maximin took advantage of the marriage festivities
+Maximinus II took advantage of the

 him and defeated him at Adrianople.
-Maximin fled to Heraclea and committed
+Maximinus II fled to Heraclea

 314